 By Matt O’Keefe In the world wide web there’s a lot that goes unnoticed, even in more niche industries like comics.
 For the last few years artist Gannon Beck, along with various writers, has been telling tales of the Spaces Corps, a guild reminiscent of the Green Lantern Corps at DC or the Nova Corps […]

 Cartoonist/multi media artist Matthew Thurber has a provocative piece called Letter to a Young Cartoonist about the use of the internet as a career approach, and he offers an idea that I had never really engaged with before but now that I’ve heard it, I can’t forget it.
 The internet is “pay to play” for so many of us, even given the free tools available.

-Here’s the fifth part of my interview with the late Steve Moore, with more to follow.
-The first, second, third, and fourth parts are already online, along with some explanation of how the interview came about.
+Here’s the sixth part of my interview with the late Steve Moore, with more to follow.
+The 1st, 2nd, 3rd, 4th, and 5th parts are already online, along with some explanation of how the interview came about.
 One note on the text, which is particularly relevant in this section, so worth repeating: As we went […]

 I was lucky enough to come across the Kickstarter for indy anthology Imaginary Drugs earlier this year.
 I received my PDF copy a few months ago and it was an entertaining, eclectic piece of comic book entertainment with a wide variety of talented writers, artists, colorists and letterers.
 IDW even ended up picking it up and is […]